deajan/backup-bench/README.md

 ### backup private qemu disk images to remote repositories

+Source data are 8 qemu qcow2 files, and 7 virtual machines description JSON files for a total of 366GB.
 Remote repositories are configured as above, except that I used ZFS as a backing filesystem.

 ![image](https://user-images.githubusercontent.com/4681318/193459995-b07cdc75-f98d-4334-9fe3-26b4d9d0ba1e.png)